-For a file to playback in HDR on Frame.io, it needs to be in Rec.2020 or P3D65, have a ST.2084 (PQ) transfer function (or EOTF), and have its color primaries defined; these need to be carried in metadata flags in the uploaded asset.
+For a file to playback in HDR on Frame.io, it needs to be in Rec.2020 or P3D65, have an ST.2084 (PQ) transfer function (or EOTF) have its color primaries defined; these need to be carried in metadata flags in the uploaded asset.
 In a QuickTime file (.mov), you can see the flags represented in QuickTime Player’s Get Info window like this:

 QuickTime files will also have tags that look like

 (9-16-9).
-These numbers are what tell QuickTime (and MacOS) what colorspace and EOTF a QuickTime file is so it can be displayed correctly on the monitor.
+These numbers tell QuickTime (and macOS) what colorspace and EOTF a QuickTime file can be displayed correctly on the monitor.
 A Rec.709 (SDR) file will use

-For other file types, you can use either the tool you created the output in (like Resolve or Premiere) or a third-party tool that parses video metadata.
+You can use either the tool you created the output in (like Resolve or Premiere) or a third-party tool that parses video metadata for other file types.

-Here is an example from a tool called MediaInfo.
+Here is an example of a tool called MediaInfo.
 If your file looks different, there’s a chance that the metadata flags are incorrect.

 Please Note: Frame.io does not support DolbyVision or HDR10+ at this time.

 Click here to see a breakdown of compatible file formats.
-HDR assets uploaded previous to the release of HDR support will not playback in HDR.
-Please upload these assets again to see them playback in HDR.
+HDR assets uploaded previously to the release of HDR support will not playback in HDR.
+Please upload these assets again to see them play back in HDR.

 A Note on Monitoring

-Before we dive into our guides on several tools, we should take moment to discuss monitoring HDR.
-Most software tools like the ones listed below will not show an accurate HDR image in the GUI.
+Before we dive into our guides on several tools, we should take a moment to discuss monitoring HDR.
+Like the ones listed below, most software tools will not show an accurate HDR image in the GUI.
 For best results, we recommend sending a signal out to an external monitor from your system.
-There are great professional grade monitoring solutions such as the Sony BVM-HX310, the Canon DP-V3120, and the Flanders XM311K or XM310K.
+There are great professional grades monitoring solutions such as the Sony BVM-HX310, the Canon DP-V3120, and the Flanders XM311K or XM310K.

-Alternatively, there are high end consumer displays that render relatively accurate color like the LG CX.
-While these displays are not professional grade mastering displays, they offer better rendition than a computer GUI.
+Alternatively, there are high-end consumer displays that render relatively accurate colors like the LG CX.
+While these displays are not professional-grade mastering displays, they offer better rendition than a computer GUI.

 Getting the right settings for HDR output can be a tricky process.
 We'll cover a few common Color Systems here.